Moguri/prototype-mercury/README.md

 To use these, download the appropriate version for your platform and extract the archive.
 Then run the `mercury` binary (`mercury.exe` on Windows).

+## Configuration

+Configuration is currently done by adding and modifying a `config/user.prc`.
+This file is loaded after all over config so it will override the config in the other `config/*.prc` files.

 ## Development

 ### Dependencies